exacheck/exacheck-website/docs/deployment/python.md

 # Python

-ExaCheck requires a recent version of Python; **Python 3.11 is required**.
+ExaCheck requires a recent version of Python; **Python 3.10 - 3.12 is required**.
 If you try to run ExaCheck on an earlier release of Python it will not work.
-ExaBGP appears to have problems with Python 3.12; this page will be revised once a solution has been found.

 ## PyPI Package